2019 Louth County Council election

-A Louth County Council election was held in County Louth in Ireland on 24 May 2019 as part of that year's local elections.
-All 29 councillors were elected for a five-year term of office from 5 local electoral areas (LEAs) by single transferable vote.
+An election to all 29 seats on Louth County Council was held on 24 May 2019 as part of the 2019 Irish local elections.
+County Louth was divided into 5 local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

+Boundary review

-The 2018 LEA boundary review committee altered the divisions used in the 2014 elections by splitting the ten-seat Drogheda Borough District into two LEAs.
-Its terms of reference required no change in the total number of councillors but set a lower maximum LEA size of seven councillors.
-Other LEA seat allocations were unchanged but boundary adjustments were necessitated by population shifts revealed by the 2016 census.
-The changes were enacted by statutory instrument (S.I.)
-No. 626/2018 and tweaked by S.I.
-No. 6/2019.
+Following a recommendation of the 2018 LEA boundary review committee, the local electoral areas in County Louth were altered.
+The committee's terms of reference required a maximum number of councillors of 7 seats, which had been breached by the 10-seat Drogheda LEA used at the 2014 Louth County Council election.
+There were boundary adjustments in other LEAs to reflect by population shifts revealed by the 2016 census.
+The boundary committee recommended that Dundalk be designated a borough district.
+This was implemented in the initial statutory instrument, but reversed as being contrary to the terms of the Local Government Act 2001.

+Overview

 Following the elections Sinn Féin and Fianna Fáil emerged as the joint largest party with 7 seats.
 Sinn Féin lost 1 seat in Dundalk and 2 in Drogheda.
 Fianna Fáil gained a seat from Sinn Féin and also from the Green Party in Dundalk.
 Accounting for the defection of Kevin Callan after 2014, Fine Gael returned with 5 seats, a loss of 2 seats overall.
 The Labour Party increased their numbers by 1 seat to 3 by gaining another seat in Drogheda.

 Kevin Callan won a seat in each of the 2 Drogheda LEAs.
-He will now have to decide which one he wishes to represent.
-The casual vacancy was filled at a meeting of the full Council on 17 June 2019 by Declan Power, who had run for Fianna Fáil in 2019 but who had since quit the party.
+He chose to sit for Drogheda Urban.
+The casual vacancy was filled at a meeting of the council on 17 June 2019 by Declan Power, who had run for Fianna Fáil in 2019 but who had since quit the party.